On Identification of Optimal Dynamic Treatment Regimes with Proxies of Hidden Confounders: Proximal Identification

+respectively.
+Then $h_{22}$ and $h_{21}$ also solve the latent integral equations from Assumption \ref{assumption: bridge_functs_2}. \end{lemma} Lemma \ref{lm: link_latent_to_observed} gives a characterization of the bridge functions in terms of observable variables rather than the latent variables as in Assumption \ref{assumption: bridge_functs_2}.
+Equipped with this result, identification of the optimal regime is possible if one can find $h_{22}\left( \overline{y}_{2},\overline{w}_{2},\overline{a}_{2}\right) $, $h_{21}\left( \overline{y}_{1},w_{1},\overline{a}_{2}\right) $, that respectively satisfy the equations from Equation \ref{eq: obs_bridge_functions}.
 We note that uniqueness of solutions to the above equations is not necessary for identification of the optimal regime; any solutions suffice.
 We outline primitive conditions for the existence (and uniqueness) of solutions to integral equations in Section B of the supplementary material.
 Theorem \ref{thm: counterfactual_id} and Lemma \ref{lm: link_latent_to_observed} establish that the optimal rules/values at time points 2 and 1 are identified using only observed data as described in the following corollary. \begin{corollary} Under Assumptions \ref{assumption: proxy}, \ref{assumption: completeness}, and given functions $h_{22}$ and $h_{21}$ that satisfy Equation \ref{eq: obs_bridge_functions}, the optimal regime can be characterized as follows:

 \end{corollary} In principle, Corollary \ref{cor: optimal_regime} can be used to estimate the optimal dynamic treatment regime.
 However, in the general case, the bridge functions can be challenging to estimate and compute nonparametrically as they may involve (conditional) densities.
 In particular, $h_{21}$'s nontrivial dependence on $h_{22}$ is distinct from other bridge functions in the literature (\citealp{Ying2023ProximalStudies, TchetgenTchetgen2024}).
 In Section \ref{sec: categorical} below, we consider a setting only involving categorical variables as an initial crucial step towards inference in this challenging setting.
 Inference in the continuous case will be considered elsewhere given the significant challenges it presents.